solitary-pocky/simple-piano-keyboard/README.md

 ## What is this?

 `simple-piano-keyboard` is literally "simple piano keyboard" component of Vue.js🤣<br/>This package doesn't include mechanism of sound for now.
-But if you have sound sources and combine with, it's possible to create musical instrument, I think.<br/>This is very simple component but that's reason it have infinity possibility🤩
+But if you have sound sources and combine with, it's possible to create musical instrument, I think.<br/>This is very simple component but that's reason it has infinity possibility🤩

 ## Property list